Nabz786/RunLouieRun/README.md

 Goals For Release #1:
 - [ ] Setup IDE with all required and relevant plugins
-- [ ] Implement a Hello-world style program and initialize LIBGDX
+- [ ] Implement a Hello-world style program
 - [ ] Connect all team-members to GITHUB, have them pull and push changes
 - [ ] Begin working on basic character movement
 - [ ] Add several infinite runner style obstacles